Contributing

 Manual testing of the framework

-We require that all changes be covered by unit tests and integration tests.
-A pull request (PR) will be blocked if the code coverage is negatively impacted by the proposed change.
+We require that all changes must be covered by unit tests and integration tests.
+A pull request (PR) will be blocked if the proposed change negatively impacts the code coverage.
 However, manual testing may still be useful before creating or merging a PR.

 To test DQX from your feature branch, you can install it directly as follows: